RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 ## Hardware Setup

 ### RX5808 Video Receivers
-Modify the rx5808 receivers to use SPI.
+Make sure your receivers support SPI.
+Most RX5808 modules on sale today already arrive with SPI enabled.
+If they do not, modify the rx5808 receivers to enable SPI support.

 Remove the shield from the rx5808, the shield is normally held on by a few spots of solder around the edges.
 Use some solder wick to remove the solder and free the shield from the receiver.
 Be careful not to damage any ground pads on the receiver.
 There are usually small holes around the edge you can use to help push off the shield.